chrisdeutsch/remote_lab/README.md

 ### Using skype to collaborate with your lab partner
 To install Skype, follow [link](https://www.skype.com/en/get-skype/download-skype-for-desktop/)

-Keeping the fact the lab students and tutor have a Skype app already installed  on their respective devices/laptops and have an account , the easiest way  to collaborate will be to create a Skype group with name of the chat group set as the group name, for e.g: “E213: PXX”.
+Keeping the fact that students and tutor have a Skype app already installed  on their respective devices/laptops and have a Skype account, the easiest way  to collaborate will be to create a Skype group with name of the chat group set as the group name, for e.g: “E213: PXX”.

 a.
 The students should send in their Skype id’s to the tutor before the scheduled lab date, so that the tutor can make a Skype group and add both the students.
 The tutor will initiate the group call at the scheduled lab time, predecided by the students and the tutor, and will explain/ instruct the students about the lab course/ tasks that they have to perform on the day and any instructions in general.